|Current Workshop | Overview||Back | Home | Search ||

-2) How could we link RS to NCD epidemiology in theory?
+2) How could we link remote sensing to chronic disease epidemiology in theory?

-3) How to break the isolation of two disciplines due to different principles and data/methods?
+3) How can we break the isolation of multiple disciplines caused by different principles and methods?

-4) How to measure life-course and life-space environmental exposures of survey participants?
+4) How can we measure life course and life-space environmental exposures of survey participants?

 At the end of this workshop, we aim to achieve the following goals:

-2) To make specific work plans based on the cohort data included in this workshop.
+3) To make specific work plans based on the cohort data included in this workshop;

-3) To form a collaborative group and to identify potential funding opportunities for collaboration.
+4) To identify potential funding opportunities for collaboration;

-4) To co-author and publish a research agenda on spatial health.
+5) To co-author and publish a spatial health research agenda;